Katakrima

 and for their hubris,

-their tongue’s sanctity, were simply
+their tongue’s sanctity — were simply taken

 taken away from them.